Top Glove has petitioned against import ban, U.S. Customs says | Business

 Top Glove has petitioned against import ban, U.S. Customs says

-Top Glove did not respond immediately to a request for comment on the petition.
+"We have made good progress and look forward to arriving at an agreement on remediation within the month of August 2020, upon which we plan to commence remediation payments immediately," it said, referring to the remediation of workers' recruitment fees.
 "Extensive reporting by non-governmental organisations and the media has documented the existence of forced labour in the rubber glove industry in Malaysia," CBP said, adding that it continues to receive and investigate allegations of forced labour in industries connected to U.S. supply chains.

 The bar on Top Glove's units did not dampen investor appetite in the company, whose share price rose to historical highs in the week after the Customs' detention.
-Top Glove's shares have climbed 456% this year, driven by demand associated with the COVID-19 pandemic.
-Share prices of other major glove producers, including Hartalega Holdings, Kossan Rubber Industries and Supermax Corporation have soared 267%, 330% and 1,244% respectively year-to-date.
+Top Glove's shares have climbed 450% this year, driven by demand associated with the COVID-19 pandemic.
+Share prices of other major glove producers, including Hartalega Holdings, Kossan Rubber Industries and Supermax Corporation have soared by 270%, 320% and 1,231% respectively year to date.

 - READ MORE ON: